pianopir/Piano-PIR/README.md

+### Warning:  This is only a temporary repo.
+To see the updated implementation, see https://github.com/wuwuz/Piano-PIR.

 # Piano: Extremely Simple, Single-server PIR with Sublinear Server Computation

 This is a prototype implementation of the Piano private information retrieval(PIR) algorithm that allows a client to access a database without the server knowing the querying index.